aimas/TuniErp-8.0/doc/howtos/backend.rst

 View inheritance
 ----------------

-Instead of modifying existing views in place (by overwriting them), Odoo provides view inheritance where children "extension" views are applied on top of root views, and can add or remove content from their parent.
+Instead of modifying existing views in place (by overwriting them), TuniERP provides view inheritance where children "extension" views are applied on top of root views, and can add or remove content from their parent.